vinhhoala/ENACT-Business-Models/BusinessModels/Introduction.md

 * Revenue streams: this element represents the mechanisms and sources for financing and capturing value as a result of the delivery of the solution.

 # Exploitation of ENACT results through Business Models
 The results genreated in ENACT aim to provide new business models, activities and projects to the IoT, edge and cloud communities.
 Using ENACT's agile approach and its innovative enablers and tools, organizations can reduce cost while improving design, operation and maintenance efficiency of smart IoT systems.

-The profile of the partners involved in the project ensure a great representation of IoT and DevOps stakeholders:

-* IoT Platform Providers
-* Smart IoT System Providers
+The profile of the partners involved in the project ensure a great representation of IoT and DevOps stakeholders: IoT Platform Providers, Smart IoT System Providers, IoT Infrastructure Providers and DevOps Tools and Solutions Providers, and thus can show how the implementation of the innovations produced in ENACT can have a positive imapct for the European market.
-* IoT Infrastructure Providers
-* DevOps Tools and Solutions Providers

 From these perspectives, all of the ENACT partners have carried out a wide range of activities (developments, market and technical research, etc.) that have allowed them to identify products, services and other exploitation forms to be pursued and in some cases commercialized once ENACT is concluded.
-Uisng the Lean Canvas as a framework, they have produced business models for the ENACT results.
+Uisng the Lean Canvas as a framework, they have produced business models for the ENACT results:

+* The main innovations resulting from the project are the set of enablers and tools; for each one of these tools, the partners of ENACT have produced a business model.
+* Each of the use cases deployed in the project represent different business opportunities in the eHealth, Smart Buildings/Cities and Intelligent Transport Systems domains, in which these tools are tested and developed to unleash new applications and solutions.
+For these domains and results, the partners involved have produced business models.